Akari, a character from my first original story

 Origins in Arts

 I was an extremely proficient writer from a very young age, which I attribute to all of the books I was given in my youth and my love of reading.
 I still vividly remember, at the age of 11-13, writing a 14-page rhyming epic poem that my teacher was rather surprised by.
-I also have a memory of showing my high school drama teacher a script that I wrote for a fan season of Survivor and her response being astoundingly impressed, saying that high schoolers don’t usually put that much thought or effort into what they write, which was encouraging.
+I also have a memory of showing my high school drama teacher a script that I wrote for a fan season of Survivor and her response being impressed, saying that high schoolers don’t usually put that much thought or effort into what they write, which was encouraging.
 I also remember reading Brave New World by Aldous Huxley, despite it not being in our reading roster for that year.
 I wrote several analyses based off the false impression that Iron Maiden’s “Brave New World” album was a concept album that also deeply impressed my teacher (and apparently got him really into that album).

 My love of gaming and heavy metal were huge influences on my creative writing